-Sequins, beads, wiggly eyes, and other small items can be stored in clear spice jars.
-Add a label to the lid of the jar to make it easy to find what you're looking for.
-Larger items such as pipe cleaners, pompoms, feathers, and craft sticks can be segregated in labeled containers or storage bags.
+Sequins, beads, wiggly eyes, and other small items can be stored in clear plastic jars.
+Check the dollar store for little plastic boxes.
+Add labels to make it easy to find what you're looking for.
+Larger items such as pipe cleaners, pompoms, feathers, and craft sticks can be stored in zip-lock plastic bags.

-A neat, well organized craft area is a pleasure to use.
-It also makes it easier for kids to help with cleanup and lets you see at a glance when supplies need replenishing.
+When your craft supplies are easy to find, you'll be more inclined to get creative when you have time for a project.
+A well-organized craft area becomes an enjoyment to use.
+It also makes it simpler for kids to help with cleanup and lets you see at a glance when crafting necessities need restocking.